 In late 1993, the nation was at odds with Graham Taylor, and he was cast as public enemy number one.
 Vilified and mocked.
 Degraded and brow-beaten.

 Eventually the storm moved on to claim new victims.
-The Graham aylor who stood in the calm breeze that followed could have become bitter, cynical and reclusive.
-Angry at his treatment from the game he had served so well with Lincoln City, Watford and Aston Villa, before ascending to what was once declared to be the second most important job in the country.
+The Taylor who stood in the calm breeze that followed could have become bitter, cynical and reclusive.
+Angry at his treatment from the game he had served so well with Lincoln, Watford and Aston Villa, before ascending to what was once declared to be the second most important job in the country.

 While Taylor forgave his aggressors, he never forgot.
 Yet he didn’t brood on what had passed.
 He moved on to new things, some new, but many old.
 He returned to club management and eventually passed through the parishes of Vicarage Road and Villa Park once again.